 ShortStack can manage consent issues for you and your clients.

-Brands should be especially vigilant about obtaining explicit rights before using UGC featuring children under the age of 13.
+UGC and Minors Brands should be especially vigilant about obtaining explicit rights before using UGC featuring children under the age of 13.
 The Children’s Online Privacy and Protection Act (COPPA) is designed to protect children’s privacy and give their parents control over photos, videos, and audio files that contain their children’s images or voices.
 If you intend to use content featuring children, make sure you’re familiar with COPPA.

 ShortStack’s Rights Management Solution